vRP-framework/vRP/README.md

 -- user access a home by address (without asking)
 -- return true on success
 vRP.accessHome(user_id, home, number)

+-- get players in the specified home slot
+-- return map of user_id -> player source or nil if the slot is unavailable vRP.getHomeSlotPlayers(stype, sid)
 ```

 ##### Basic components